sathomas/jsDataV.is/src/text/ch8/03-vizviews.md

 <dd><%= value %></dd>
 ```

 A quick glance at the Nike+ data shows that it contains nested objects.
 The `metricSummary` property of the main object is itself an object.
-That suggests that recursion might be a good strategy for processing the model.
-To implement recursion we'll need a function (so it can call itself), so let's add an `obj2Html` method to our view.
-That function should iterate through all the properties in the input object building the <span class="smcp">HTML</span> markup as it does.
-The Underscore.js `reduce` function supports exactly that operation, so we'll use that as the core of our method.
+We need a function that will iterate through all the properties in the input object building the <span class="smcp">HTML</span> markup as it does.
+A recursive function can be particularly effective here, since it can call itself whenever it reaches another nested object.
+Below, we add an `obj2Html` method to our view.
+At it's core, this method will use the Underscore.js `reduce` function, which is well-suited to the task at hand.

 ``` {.javascript .numberLines}
 obj2Html: function(obj) {